aabbtree77/MNIST-0.17/README.md

 - The number of adaptive layers (input-weights-activation, not counting pooling, batchnorm and such) is **15**.
 There are skip connections, only 3x3 convolutions applied.
 Interestingly, no max-pooling, average-pooling instead!

-## A Note on the Best Classical (Non-Deep Network) Result
+## Best Classical (Non-ConvNet) Results

-**[Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date and is unfair w.r.t. classics which got trully surpassed by convnets on MNIST only very recently, around 2018-2021.
+It is to be noted, for the sake of truth and for some future generations, that [Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date and is unfair w.r.t. classics which, I will claim here, got trully surpassed by convnets on MNIST only very recently, around 2018-2021.

 To my knowledge, the best classical (non-deep learning) system for the MNIST digit recognition is to employ a simple Gaussian kriging with max-pooled log-Gabor filters of [Peter Kovesi][Peter Kovesi].
 These are my own experiments so I will provide here some more details.

 Kovesi's filters must be with the default parameters tuned for image reconstruction, not discrimination.
 Attempts to find better parameters lead to a dead end.
 Prior to the max-pooled log-Gabor stage an input image needs to be split into x and y Sobel-filtered channels.
 Kriging details: Gaussian kernel interpolator whose sigma is set to the mean distance between the input patterns. **No hyperparameters**.
 As the kernel matrix is too big to fit into 16 GB RAM, the [tiled Cholesky decomposition][tiled Cholesky] needs to be implemented (code upon request), but this presents no problems on the machine with 64GB of RAM which I used to have in Lugano 2014!

 The error rate is **0.29%** with some capacity to go down to **0.24%**.
 See also [this work][bknyaz], which corroborates the power of the Gabor wavelets with the achieved 0.30% error rate.